hchouhan/hchouhan/README.md

 ### Hi there, I'm Harish.
-To know more about me check out my [website][website] 👋
+To know more about me check my [website][website] 👋

 [![Website](https://img.shields.io/website?label=harishchouhan.com&style=for-the-badge&url=https%3A%2F%2Fharishchouhan.com)](https://harishchouhan.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/harishchouhan?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=HarishChouhan)

-## I'm a human who loves building websites, reading books and cycling!!

-Design & cycling are 2 things I love the most

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything
-- ⚡ Fun fact: I obsessed with cycling.
+## Who's Harish?

+A human who loves art, reading books, cycling (alone), and making stuff.
+When I'm not doing any of the above, I love to

+- Write in my personal diary about random things
+- Talk about bike parts with friends or go on group rides
+- Talk to my wife about philosophy and design, which she manages to forget faster than I could explain.
+Before I got married, I did the same with my mom, who finally understood my work.

+⚡ I obsess over everything I do in my life, whether it's work or something simple such as cleaning my home or bike.

 ### Connect with me: